dade92/side_channel_attack_suite/architecture_characterization/README.md

     This is an analysis tool that performs correlation power analysis (CPA).
-    To compile you only need to give a "make" command.

     The analysis tool takes as input a config file; an example of the config file format can be found in config_example.